yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Light
 - Torches and other radial sources of light illuminate 40’ of dungeon, but beyond provide only a dim outlines of objects.
-- A torch lasts about 6 **dungeon turns** (or one hour) before it burns out.
+- A torch burns about 6 **dungeon turns** before it fizzles out.
 Lanterns and other light sources may differ.
 - Characters without a light source suffer from _panic_ until their situation is remedied.

 ## Panic